-We ask that all students with guests sit at the Honor's Table to ensure all other students have a seat in the cafeteria.
+We ask that all students with guests sit at the guest table to ensure all other students have a seat in the cafeteria.
 Supervisors will be present to help guide you to the correct location.
+If you are eating a school lunch, please call the school by 10:00 to place your order.
+You will also need to bring exact change for your meal.
 Guests may purchase a lunch from the cafeteria or bring their own food.
 Guests may bring lunch for the student that they are visiting but cannot bring food for any other children due to the State and Federal Food Program guidelines.
 If a guest other than the child's guardian is having lunch with them, we ask that the guardian make the school aware before the guest arrives.
 We will not allow students to eat lunch with guests without the guardian's permission.